asherp/mms_reconstruction/WorkLog.md

+# 2019-12-04 16:51:58.455619: clock-out
+* meeting with pat

+Kamodofying Denton Reconstruction
+> The Kamodofied Denton class provides a python interface for Denton et al's matlab analysis code using Oct2py.
+This allows each step of the analysis pipeline to be exposed as kamodo functions ready for visualization, including field line

+* create an image of the logic of the denton construction?
+* create a video exploring reconnection event
+* write more blurbs
+* create images of kamodofied cdflib?
+Anything we can show work I've done with mms and kamodo

 # 2019-12-04 14:01:18.384452: clock-in

 # 2019-12-04 13:29:56.099315: clock-out
 * Writing blurb on visualization

 > Visualization of the reconnection site is provided by Kameleon-live, a web visualization tool from the CCMC.
-Kameleon-live provides an exploratory, interactive 3D interface for MHD models hosted by the CCMC, whereby cut planes are defined by a set of sliders and colormaps for a given scalar quantity and field lines are seeded from mouse clicks points on the currently hovered plane.
+Kameleon-live provides an exploratory, interactive 3D interface for MHD models hosted by the CCMC, whereby cut planes are defined by a set of sliders and colormaps for a given scalar quantity and field lines are seeded by clicking on the currently hovered plane.

 # 2019-12-04 13:16:32.535471: clock-in